 The seventeen panels touched us each in a different way, I suspect.
 Augustine is often depicted multiple times in each panel.
 At first we see the restlessness of his heart in his face, until he hears the words “Tolle Lege” in

 the garden, reads the words of St. Paul, and finally rests in the Lord.
 He is freed from the turmoil of his youth and is able to embrace God, as he calls each of us to do as well.
 The rest of his life is spent trying to open the word of God, and bring God, to the people.
-Wanting to share this moment, artwork, and fuller sense of Augustine with his students, Immer has created
+Wanting to share this moment, artwork, and fuller sense of Augustine with his students, Immer has created a web site that highlights many of the panels combined with stories of Augustine’s life, found in the Confessions.

 As we ventured out after our feast, at least some of us looked like we were wearing every article of clothing that we had packed to stay warm.
 We started as a group at the Duomo in the -- go figure -- Piazza del Duomo.